 They do not accept:

 - Cath Lab

 Required grade point average of 3.0 or better on a 4.0 scale.

-GRE scores need to be 500 or greater on each of the Verbal and Quantitative sections and a minimum of 3.5 on the written section.
+GRE scores need to be 500 or greater on each of the Verbal and a minimum of 3.5 on the written section.
 For the Revised GRE, the recommended score is 151 Verbal; 144 Quantitative; with the written section remaining at 3.5.
 Scores need to be no more than 5 years old.
 MAT scores are no longer accepted for nurse anesthesia applicants.

 TOEFL scores can be no more than two (2) years old and a minimum score of 550 is required on the paper exam, a minimum score of 213 on the computer-based exam, or a minimum score of 86 on the internet-based exam.

 A course-by-course evaluation of international credentials by Educational Credential Evaluators (ECE) for individuals with degrees from outside the US.